douglashill/DHAppUIKit/README.md

-# DHUtilities #
+# DHAppUIKit #

-Objective-C classes and categories that are not associated with a full project.
+Objective-C utilities to complement AppKit and UIKit for OS X and iOS apps.

 ## Licence ##